 Host: The Tijuana River National Estuarine Research Reserve (TRNERR) is one of 29 coastal sites in the National Estuarine Research Reserve System, a network of protected areas established for long-term research, education, and stewardship.
 TRNERR preserves, protects, and manages the natural and cultural resources of the Tijuana River Estuary by focusing on research and education with compatible recreation and resource use.
 The Reserve encompasses beach, dune, mudflat, salt marsh, riparian, coastal sage scrub, and upland habitats, and is surrounded by the growing cities of Imperial Beach and San Diego, in the United States, and Tijuana, in Mexico.

-Location: Imperial Beach, CA (map) (planning for in-person participation but will transition to hybrid or remote if necessary)
+Location: Imperial Beach, CA (map) (planning for in-person participation but hybrid or remote participation may be offered or required based on circumstances).

 The internship will involve working within the context of this broader program and focusing on a sub-set of the potential bioindicators.
 Specifically, the intern will: